 Cooking with Rockstars is a video podcast at the intersection of two of my passions: cooking and indie rock music.
-In it, I hang out with my favorite artists and chat about what they like to cook and eat.
-Occasionally, I even get to cook with them!
-Originally called “The Jenville Show,” it ran from 2002 to 2008, starting well before YouTube appeared and video on the web exploded.
-I’ll be republishing the old interviews—and maybe creating a few new ones—over the coming months.
+In it, I chat with my favorite artists about what they like to cook and eat…occasionally, I even get to cook with them!
+Originally called “The Jenville Show: Cooking with Rockstars,” launched in 2003, starting well before YouTube appeared and video on the web exploded.
+Watch for new and previously unreleased episodes coming soon!

 About Host and Producer,